Dedsec727/Dedsec727.github.io/_posts/2020-05-31-rust_over_other_languages.md

 author: Prasanth Kanna
 tags: [Rust]
 image: rust_over_other_languages/rust.jpg
+description: How rust is safe and handles typical errors in other languages
 ---

 Rust is getting soo popular that it is one of the highest paying languages in the world, ranking 4th after Perl, Scala & Go.